yash-1104github/MyContacts/README.md

 ### TECHNOLOGIES USED
 #### Frontend
 **HTML5**: Provides the structure of the web application.
-**CSS3**: Styles the application, making it visually appealing and user-friendly.
+**TailwindCSS**: Styles the application, making it visually appealing and user-friendly.
 **JavaScript** (ES6): Adds interactivity and dynamic functionality to the application.

 #### Library